-Just one more thing to do is to configure the settings service with correct database id.
-This app uses a pretty simple database, it contains one collection with name Locations.
+Now you just need to configure the settings service with the correct database ID.
+This app uses a pretty simple database; it contains one collection with name Locations.
 This collection contains one column location with type of Geo point:

-Open the GPSLocationTracking_settings file and change database_id on your own.
+Open the GPSLocationTracking_settings file and change the database_id to your own.

-Once the database id is changed in the settings file, application is ready to go.
-See how easy it is.
+Once the database ID is changed in the settings file, the application is ready to go.

 Let’s take a quick look how the app works:

-- You can also change how often the GPS will run.
-To apply new interval, first stop tracking and then start it again:
+2. You can also change how often the GPS will run.
+To apply a new interval, first stop tracking, and then start it again:

-- In case the GPS fails to determine the location, an error message will be shown:
+3. In the case that the GPS fails to determine the location, an error message will be shown:

-This is a starter app that uses GPS sensor to track current location.
-It’s very simple to add more features.
-For instance, you can add Google Reverse Geocoding service to get the address of the place.
+This is a starter app that uses the GPS sensor to track your current location.
+It’s very easy to add more features.
+For instance, you can add Google Reverse Geocoding service to get the address of a place.
 Or, you could also show all locations on a map.

-If you want to practice more, try Building a mobile app with Google Maps and Geolocation tutorial.
+If you want more practice, try the Building a mobile app with Google Maps and Geolocation tutorial.

 Posted: March 4th, 2013 | Author: Charley Cowens | Filed under: Tutorials, Video | Tags: PhoneGap, training, Video | Comments Off